Updated: 10 Nov 2020

 And this gave me a table of all product colours and the total value of sales for those products as shown below.

 I could have used SUMMARIZE instead of ALL to get only the colours with sales.

 Interestingly the number formatting for Total Sales did not flow through to Excel as I expected it to.
 First I thought this was a bug, but the more I thought about it, the more I think this is “working as designed”.
 The representation of the Sales above is actually not the measure [Total Sales] that has the formatting.
 It is actually a new column projection in a new table that uses the Measure as an input.
 The new column clearly does not inherit the formatting from the measure.
 It would be useful it if it did, but think about the following query.

 ALL ( products[color] ),

 “Markup %”, DIVIDE ( [Total Sales], [Total Cost] ) – 1

 The above query returns a % markup as the new column.
 The measures [Total Sales] and [Total Cost] are both formatted as $ with zero decimal.
 So how will the query know to return % as the number format?
 I therefore think this is working as designed.
 The good news is that if you apply the formatting you want to the entire column of the new table, the formatting will be applied to all values in that column even if the column grows or shrinks on a future refresh.

-Once you have a table, you can use the Excel print capabilities to turn this into a paginated report (if you want to).
+Once you extract the tabular data and finally have a table, you can use the Excel print capabilities to turn this into a paginated report (if you want to).
 Eg you can repeat the headers on each printed page, etc. To refresh the table, just right click on the table and select “Refresh”.

-If you would like to learn more about DAX as a query language, you can check out my series of articles that starts here An Introduction to DAX as a Query Language
+If you finally know how to import tabular data from power bi and would like to learn more about DAX as a query language, you can check out my series of articles that starts here An Introduction to DAX as a Query Language